 Question 9.
 Do all laboratories use the same test methods for infliximab and adalimumab drug monitoring?

-Some ELISA-based tests for adalimumab or infliximab ADAs are susceptible to false-negative results caused by cross-reactivity with rheumatoid factor.
+Some ELISA-based tests for adalimumab or infliximab anti-drug antibody are susceptible to false-negative results caused by cross-reactivity with rheumatoid factor.
 Because our anti-drug antibody level assays measure both free and bound anti-drug antibody, serum rheumatoid factor will not cause false-negative anti-drug antibody results.

-- Singh JA, Saag KG, Bridges SL, et al. 2015 American College of Rheumatology guideline for the treatment of rheumatoid arthritis.
+- Singh JA, Saag KG, Bridges SL Jr, et al. 2015 American College of Rheumatology guideline for the treatment of rheumatoid arthritis.
 Arthritis Rheumatol.
 2016;68:1-26.